 Woods Hole, MA 02543

-We are currently Looking for a Research Assistant to join our team - apply here!
+We are currently Looking for a Postdoctoral Investigator to join our team - apply here!

 My research explores the ways that natural and anthropogenic processes influence the structure and function of marine ecosystems through unique engineering solutions, advanced instrumentation, and technology development.
 Studies of biogeochemical cycling, physical transport processes, and bio-physical interactions are principle components of my research into carbon and nutrient cycling in coastal environments.
 These topics are significant because the long-term effects of human activities, which are rapidly altering climatic conditions and nutrient cycling, are not well understood.
 Further, because a large portion of the human population lives adjacent to the coast, we are tightly linked to the productivity and stability of coastal systems, and their resilience to stressors.
 Communicating these consequences to the public and policy makers, as well as educating the next generation of scientists to utilize these tools and knowledge, is vital to sustain these natural systems.